Himrese/fabric-logicGates-1.21/README.md

 8. Go to Singleplayer:
-You can either create a new world (make sure "Allow Commands" is set to ON) Or load an existing world (e.g., "New World").
+You can either create a new world (make sure "Allow Commands" is set to ON) Or load an existing world (e.g., "Example Space").

 9. In the game, use the following command to obtain different Logic Gate blocks:
     /give @a mymod:objectname